Medrine-Jepkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays a confused smiley "(Ôo)'
-Script that displays the content of the /etc/passwd file Script to display the content of /etc/passwd and /etc/hosts
+Script that displays the content of the /etc/passwd file Script to display the content of /etc/passwd and /etc/hosts Script that displays the last 10 lines of /etc/passwd